VYRION-Ai/multi_process_yolov5/README.md

 - extract yolov5.rar
 - run main.py
 *  you want to change the image size , source, weights as you need
+- it works well with video, but with live camera it will need high power gpu
+- it faster that normle hub and normal detect.py